Iraq Levies

-The Assyrian Levies (also known as the Iraq Levies) were the first Iraqi military force established by the British in British controlled Iraq.
-The Iraq Levies originated in a local Arab armed scout force raised during the First World War.
-After Iraq became a British Mandate, the force became composed mostly of Assyrians, Kurds and Iraqi Turkmen who lived in the north of the country, while the nascent Iraqi Army was recruited first from the Arabs who had joined the Iraqi Levies and later from the general Arab population (Beth-Kamala).
+The Iraq Levies (commonly known as the Assyrian Levies) was a predominantly Assyrian force, and the first Iraqi military force established by the British in British controlled Iraq.
+The Iraq Levies originated in a local armed scout force raised during the First World War.
+After Iraq became a British Mandate, the force was composed mostly of Assyrians but also some Kurds and Iraqi Turkmen who lived in the north of the country, while the nascent Iraqi Army was recruited first from the Arabs who had joined the Iraqi Levies and later from the general Arab population (Beth-Kamala).
 Eventually the Levies enlisted mainly Assyrian soldiers with British officers.
 The unit initially defended the northern frontiers of the Province of Mosul when Turkey claimed the province and massed its army across the frontiers.
 After 1928 the prime role of the Levies was to guard the Royal Air Force bases located in Iraq.

-The Levies distinguished themselves in May 1941 during the Anglo-Iraqi War and were also used in other theatres of the Second World War after 1942.
-The force thereafter grew and survived until it was disbanded when control of RAF Habbaniya and RAF Shaibah was handed to Iraq in 1957.

 History

 The Iraq Levies traced their history to the Arab Scouts organized in 1915 by Major J. I. Eadie, of the British Indian Army who served as a Special Service Officer in the Muntafiq Division in Mesopotamia.
 He recruited forty mounted Arabs from the tribes around Nasiriyeh, for duty under the Intelligence Department as bodyguard for political officers in southern and central Iraq.
-By 1918 the Arab Scouts increased to 5,467 Arabs, Kurds, Turkoman, Marsh Arab and Assyrian militia.
+By 1918 the Arab Scouts increased to 5,467 Arabs, Kurds, Turkmens, Marsh Arabs, Yazidis and Assyrians.

-At its height, an estimated 40,000 Assyrians served in the Levies.